 The Foundation provides career-preparation and career-readiness support for law students interested in exploring a career in patent law through its Sidney B. Williams, Jr. Scholar Program.
-The Program is open to individuals from racial and ethnic groups underrepresented in the patent law profession.
+The Program is open to individuals with an interest in the advancement of racial or ethnic groups that are underrepresented in the patent law profession in the United States.
 Selected Scholars are eligible to be considered for $30,000 tuition grant awards, with these scholarship awards being payable over the Scholar’s 1L-3L years to aid in financing law school.
 For more information on applying to the Scholar Program, go here.

 How much does it cost to attend law school?